lschoenm/MerKurio/manual/src/minimal.md

 - `sample.fasta`: a synthetic FASTA file, containing three sequences.

 In this minimal example, no output files are generated.
 The records and matching statistics are directly written to the terminal.

+In this minimal example, no output files are generated.
+The records and matching statistics are directly written to the terminal.
+For a description of the [plaint text log](./log.md) and [JSON log](./json.md), go to the official documentation.

 For a detailed explanation of the available parameters of the [`tag`](./tag.md) and [`extract`](./extract.md) subcommands visit their sections in the documentation.